Call to order: 01352 757777

 Feeding 8.1kg: 372 grams 486 grams

-The horse will be 113 grams short of minimum levels.
+The horse will be 113 grams short of the minimum levels.

 Light Work